-- Specifying a Connection by Using the Easy Connect Naming Method - Specifying a Connection by Configuring a thsnames.ora File - Specifying a Connection by Using an Empty Connect String and the LOCAL Variable
+- Specifying a Connection by Using the Easy Connect Naming Method - Specifying a Connection by Configuring a thsnames.ora File

+Specifying a Connection by Using an Empty Connect String and the LOCAL Variable

-Specifying a Connection by Using the Easy Connect Naming Method
+4.2.3.1 Specifying a Connection by Using the Easy Connect Naming Method

 You can specify a connection address to an Oracle Database directly from a client application, without having to configure a tnsnames setting for the Instant Client.
 This method is convenient in that you do not have to create and manage a tnsnames.ora file.
-However, your application users will need to specify the host name and port number when they want to log in to your application.
+However, your application users must specify the host name and port number when they want to log in to your application.

-For example, suppose you are running SQL\Plus on the client machine and want to connect to the sales\us database, which is located on a server whose host name is shobeen and port number is 1521.
-If you launch SQL\Plus from the command line, you could log in as follows:
+For example, suppose you are running SQLPlus on the client computer and want to connect to the sales_us database, which is located on a server whose host name is shobeen and port number is 1521.
+If you launch SQLPlus from the command line, you could log in as follows: